ericPantarotto/react_completeGuide/_notes/notes.md

     number => ({ age: number }); // wrapping the object in extra parentheses
 ```

+### Object & Classes

+JS Objects can have:

+- fields
+- methods

+You can access fields and methods within this object using the `this` keyword.

+As an alternative to JS Objects, you can also create blueprints by using the special `class` keyword, that can then later be used to create the actual objects.

 <!---
 [comment]: it works with text, you can rename it how you want